Chapter 15:

 As it turns out “awhile” was being generous.

-After two days of intense focusing, flexing practically every muscle, and meditation she had barely begun to grasp the concepts that Sahaela had explained to her, and nothing was really making sense to her.
-But on the third day she finally had a breakthrough.
+After two days of intense focusing, flexing practically every muscle, and meditation she had barely begun to grasp the concepts that Sahaela explained to her, and nothing was really making sense to her.
+The closest she had come was comparing it to filling ones lungs with water, but not choking or suffocating on it but drawing the oxygen from it.

 They had stopped later in the day that usual for lunch wanting to make it past a particular nasty stretch of road commonly used by bristleheart boars for displays of strength to attract mates.
 And when they did Midori felt herself drawn to the river, the sound of it was comforting and as she put her hand into the cool water there was something about the feeling of the current against her fingertips that felt right.